Etherial-h/Etherial-h.github.io/_pages/about.md

   - /about.html
 ---

-I'm now an undergraduate student in Sun Yat-sen university.
-My research interest locates at optimization.
+I'm now a graduate student at Sun Yat-sen University.
+My research interest is located in optimization and differential privacy.